tontsa28/OS-kernel/README.md

  - NOTE: When building your operating system, if changes to your code fail to compile, ensure your QEMU emulator has been closed, as this will block writing to `kernel.iso`.
  - If you get error `qemu: could not load PC BIOS 'bios-256k.bin'` when trying to emulate the kernel, add `-L "path to your qemu installation folder"` after the command.
 On Windows machines, Qemu is installed to `C:\Program Files\qemu` by default, so then use the following command: `qemu-system-x86_64 -cdrom dist/x86_64/kernel.iso -L "C:\Program Files\qemu"`

-Alternatively, you should be able to load the operating system on a USB drive and boot into it when you turn on your computer.
-(This has not been tested yet.)
+Alternatively, you are able to flash the ISO image on a USB drive and boot into it.
+This has been tested, but currently it requires legacy or legacy/UEFI boot mode to be enabled.

 ## Cleanup